Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 Most of us are keenly aware of 401(k) plans.
 Just as 401(k) is a section of the IRS Tax Code, Section 529 is the section of the code that deals specifically with college savings plans.

-There are two basic types of plans: prepaid tuition plans and savings variety plans.
+There are two basic types of plans: prepaid tuition plans and savings plans.
 Generally, when people talk about 529 plans, they are referring to the savings variety.
 We will follow this convention and focus solely on the 529 savings plan below.

 If you want to explore prepaid tuition plans, please check out this blog post.